OSGeo/PROJ/docs/source/projections/eqc.rst

 .. _eqc:

 ********************************************************************************
-Equidistant Cylindrical (Plate Caree)
+Equidistant Cylindrical (Plate Carrée)
 ********************************************************************************

-The simplist of all projections.
+The simplest of all projections.
 Standard parallels (0° when omitted) may be specified that determine latitude of true scale (k=h=1).

 +---------------------+----------------------------------------------------------+
 | **Classification**  | Conformal cylindrical                                    |